Locating a CERI-Recognized CEU Provider

 - CERI-sponsored Webinars

-- International Dyslexia Association Conference
+- International Dyslexia Association Conferences

-- International Dyslexia Association Accredited Programs.
+- International Dyslexia Association Accredited University Programs.

 - International Dyslexia Association Independent Accredited Programs